Abu Ma'shar al-Balkhi: Life

-Abu Ma'shar was a member of the third generation (after the Arab Conquest) of the Pahlavi-oriented Khurasani intellectual elite, and he defended an approach of a "most astonishing and inconsistent" eclecticism.
+Abū Maʿshar was a member of the third generation (after the Arab Conquest) of the Pahlavi-oriented Khurasani intellectual elite, and he defended an approach of a “most astonishing and inconsistent” eclecticism.
 His reputation saved him from religious persecution, although there is a report of one incident where he was whipped for his practice of astrology under the caliphate of al-Musta'in (r.
 862–866).

 He was a scholar of hadith, and according to biographical tradition, he only turned to astrology at the age of forty-seven (832/3).

 He became involved in a bitter dispute with al-Kindi (c.
 796–873), the foremost Arab philosopher of his time, who was versed in Aristotelism and Neoplatonism.
-It was his confrontation with al-Kindi that convinced Abu Ma'shar of the need to study "mathematics" in order to understand philosophical arguments.
+It was his confrontation with al-Kindi that convinced Abū Maʿshar of the need to study “mathematics” in order to understand philosophical arguments.

 His foretelling of an event that subsequently occurred earned him a lashing ordered by the displeased Caliph al-Musta'in.
 "I hit the mark and I was severely punished."

-An-Nadim includes an extract from Abu Ma'shar's book on the variations of astronomical tables, which describes how the Persian kings gathered the best writing materials in the world to preserve their books on the sciences and deposited them in the Sarwayh fortress in the city of Jayy in Isfahan.
-The depository continued to exist at the time an-Nadim wrote in the 10th century.
+Al-Nadim includes an extract from Abū Maʿshar's book on the variations of astronomical tables, which describes how the Persian kings gathered the best writing materials in the world to preserve their books on the sciences and deposited them in the Sarwayh fortress in the city of Jayy in Isfahan.
+The depository continued to exist at the time al-Nadim wrote in the 10th century.

-Amir Khusrav mentions that Abu Ma'shar came to Benaras (Varanasi) and studied astronomy there for ten years.
+Amir Khusrav mentions that Abū Maʿshar came to Benaras (Varanasi) and studied astronomy there for ten years.

-Abu Ma'shar is said to have died at the age of 98 (but a centenarian according to the Islamic year count) in Wāsiṭ in eastern Iraq, during the last two nights of Ramadan of AH 272 (9 March 866).
+Abū Maʿshar is said to have died at the age of 98 (but a centenarian according to the Islamic year count) in Wāsiṭ in eastern Iraq, during the last two nights of Ramadan of AH 272 (9 March 866).

-Abu Ma'shar was a Persian nationalist, studying Sassanid-era astrology in his "Kitab Al-Qeranat" to predict the imminent collapse of Arab rule and the restoration of Iranian rule.
+Abū Maʿshar was a Persian nationalist, studying Sassanid-era astrology in his "Kitab al-Qeranat" to predict the imminent collapse of Arab rule and the restoration of Iranian rule.

 Works

+Science of astrology

+His work Kitāb al-madkhal al-kabīr (English: The Great Introduction to the Science of Astrology) provides an introduction to astrology which received many translations to Latin and Greek starting from the 11th century.

+In one part of this book he records the rising of tides in relation with the position of the Moon, noticing that there are two high-tides in a day.
+He rejected Greek thought that moonlight influenced the tides and considered that the Moon had some astrological virtue that attracted the sea.
+These ideas were discussed by European medieval scholars.
+It had significant influence on European medieval scholars, like Albert the Great who developed his own theory of tides based on a mix of both light and Abu Ma'shar virtue.

+Other work

 His works on astronomy are not extant, but information can still be gleaned from summaries found in the works of later astronomers or from his astrology works.